- Join Jarrad Mahon’s Property Investor Update (https://www.investorsedge.com.au/join)

 See Transcription & Graphs:

-What better place to start than with a Perth Property Market Update, and today I’m going to go deep into the sale market, the rental market, and I’m bringing in the predictions from both ANZ and RBA on what you can expect for the year ahead.
+What better place to start than with a Perth Property Market Update, and today I’m going to go deep into the sale market house prices, the rental market, and I’m bringing in the predictions from both ANZ and RBA on what you can expect for the year ahead.
 It’s all very exciting so let’s go inside.

 Welcome to Perth Property Insider, where you will learn how to grow your wealth and improve your life using Perth property.
 Our show is brought to you by Investors Edge Real Estate, the highly-rated and award-winning property management specialists servicing the whole of Perth.
 Now here’s your host, Jarrad Mahon.

-Good day, Jarrad Mahon here and I’m really excited today to be bringing you my latest Perth Property Market Update, where I’ll be going deep into the sale market, into the rental market, the different factors at play on the ground that we’re seeing happening in our portfolio of over 700 properties around Perth, and I’m also going to be covering off ANZ’s predictions as well as the RBA’s predictions and then I’m going to wrap it all together in a crystal ball for you as to what’s going to happen over the next year, so we’ve got a lot to be excited about.
+G’day, Jarrad Mahon here and I’m really excited today to be bringing you my latest Perth Property Market Update, where I’ll be going deep into the sale market house prices, into the rental market, the different factors at play on the ground that we’re seeing happening in our portfolio of over 700 properties around Perth, and I’m also going to be covering off ANZ’s predictions for house prices as well as the RBA’s predictions and then I’m going to wrap it all together in a crystal ball for you as to what’s going to happen over the next year, so we’ve got a lot to be excited about.

 Perth Sale Market